 To be clear, these are not the complete engines, they are only a part of two engines, in fact, one of the contributing factors to the downfall of Turbonique was the difficulty of building the various pieces.
 Customers bought what they thought was a ready to build kit, but “some assembly required” was an understatement of considerable proportions.

 Middlebrooks eventually found himself in court over what were considered misrepresentations in his advertisements and some other financial problems and afterwards the company went under.
 He went off the radar and was reportedly running some motel or resort in Florida until his death in 2005.
-What's interesting is he was brought down by charges of mail fraud, not because of anything to do with the dangers of the Turbonique rocket engines themselves.
-How times of changed.
+What’s interesting is he was brought down by charges of mail fraud, not because of anything to do with the dangers of the Turbonique rocket engines themselves.
+How times have changed.

 How many of these parts still exist is hard to say, but here are two to get you started.
-They're for sale on eBay.